slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your income is directly proportional to the need for what you do and your ability to do it.' -- Jim Rohn*

-- Become the best at one specific thing.
-- Become very good (top 25%) at two or more things.

 > *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

-> *'For every million people that want to be a successful musician, only one is going to achieve it.
-If you’re going to be that one, you can’t do what everyone else is doing.
-Whatever you do, it’ll be creative, efficient, and effective.
-That’s my definition of resourceful.
-It means making something happen, instead of saying you can’t.
-It means accessing all the people and skills you know, including the ones that take extra effort.
-It usually means doing things for free, but can also mean spending a little money to save a lot of time.
-It means using a shortcut around obstacles, getting in through a back door, bending the rules, and never waiting for permission.
-It means asking for help, but not waiting for help.
-So why do I hate to admit this?
-Because I love how the internet has made it possible for anyone to get successful anywhere.
-I love the idea of living in the middle of nowhere, surrounded by nature, yet being connected to the world.
-But still, when I look at the facts, it’s impossible to deny.
-Actually living in the big city, and being in the middle of where everything is happening, will help your career the most.
-Being elsewhere won’t hurt you, but it won’t help.' -- Derek Sivers*

 ### How to «pivot» career?